 - Remove from heat and slowly whisk in the heavy cream.
 Once cream and chocolate are well mixed, fold in the pecan butter.

-- Place in fridge for at least 6 hours before using.
+- Place in fridge for at least 6 hours before proceeding to next step.

 - Butter sides and bottom of a 9×13 pan.
-In a large bowl, stir together cereal and cinnamon.
+In a large bowl, stir together Rice Krispie cereal and cinnamon, then set aside.

 - Melt butter in a large pot over medium-low heat.
 Once melted stir in marshmallows.
 Stir until marshmallows are melted.